mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

-- Since the Clock Tree has been build (❓ MM check with which of the above commands), the next step is to do the timing analysis
+- Since the Clock Tree has been build (❓ MM check with which of the above commands), the next step is to do the post-cts timing analysis

 - We execute `openroad` in the openLANE environment and we will do the timing analysis with openSTA from there.
 We read the `lef` and `def` files and create the `db` file <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183445328-26d049b5-7e3f-4685-ad08-24e95e78da4f.png)